jwoytas/kelsey/faq.md

 ### Local Updates

+#### Do I need to wear gloves ?
+* No, you do not need to wear gloves.
+* Wash your hands regularly
+* Do not touch your face.

 #### What are the local updates for Siksika First Nation regarding COVID-19 ?
 To date, 419 people have been confirmed with COVID19 infection in Alberta.
 24 people are being treated in hospital, of which eight are in intensive care.
 There have now been two deaths from COVID19 in Alberta.
 The rest have recovered or are recovering at home.
 The majority of cases have been travel-related, however there have been 33 cases of person to person, or community spread, mainly in Calgary and Edmonton.